vincentarelbundock/marginaleffects/README.md

 Under the hood, `marginaleffects`’s `predictions` function uses the `insight` package to retrieve adjusted predictions from a wide variety of models.
-Currently, `insight` [supports over 200 types of model objects](https://easystats.github.io/insight/), and most of those should work out-of-the-box with the `predictions` function.
+Currently, `insight` [supports over 100 model types](https://easystats.github.io/insight/), and many should work out-of-the-box with the `predictions` function.
 If you run into problems, do not hesitate to report them on Github or via email.

 #### Marginal effects and contrasts